-All of these brands, specifically, sell hemp-derived CBD oil, so you’ll be able to purchase from them regardless of the state you reside in.
-While all of these companies are trustworthy and reliable, it is still important to watch out for these 5 traps when purchasing CBD Oil.
+All of these brands sell hemp-derived CBD oil, so you’ll be able to purchase from them regardless of the state you reside in.
+While all of these companies are trustworthy and reliable, it is still important to watch out for these five traps when purchasing CBD oil.

-5 Traps to Know When Buying CBD Oil Online
+5 Traps to Avoid When Buying CBD Oil Online

 Trap #1 – Watch Out for Low CBD Oil Prices

 There are so many companies now selling CBD oil that it’s hard to know the good from the bad.
 Go online and search “buy CBD oil online” and you’ll get thousands of results.
 Naturally, we tend to go for the lowest prices when purchasing anything, but in this case, low priced CBD oil will probably mean a low concentration, and you’ll most likely be throwing your money away.
 Prices of quality CBD oil will range around $50-$75 for 300mg.